 - A. Purpose.
 Manufactured home parks provide locational opportunities for manufactured dwellings, to support a variety of affordable housing options.
-These manufactured home park requirements provide standards for orderly development, adequate vehicle circulation, parking, pedestrian circulation, open areas, and landscaping. - B. Review Required. - 1.
-New manufactured home parks and modifications to existing parks shall be subject to a Type II Land Use Review to determine compliance with OCMC 17.20.050. - 2.
-Placement of a single manufactured home within an existing space or lot within a park shall require Type I Minor Site Plan and Design Review pursuant to OCMC 17.62.035.A to determine compliance with OCMC 17.20.050 and OCMC 17.14. - 3.
+These manufactured home park requirements provide standards for orderly development, adequate vehicle circulation, parking, pedestrian circulation, open areas, and landscaping. - B. Review Required. - New manufactured home parks and modifications to existing parks shall be subject to a Type II Land Use Review to determine compliance with OCMC 17.20.050. - 2.
+Placement of a single manufactured home within an existing space or lot within a park shall require Type I Minor Site Plan and Design Review pursuant to OCMC 17.62.035.A to determine compliance with OCMC 17.20.050. - 3.
 Applications for new or modified manufactured home parks shall include a site plan drawn to scale of the specific layout of the entire park.
 The site plan shall include both the dimensions and the existing and proposed locations of all utilities, roadways, structures, parking, landscaping and open areas, and manufactured home spaces on the site.
 In addition, the location of structures on adjacent properties shall be shown. - C. Development Requirements.
 All manufactured home parks shall meet the following minimum requirements: - 1.
 The minimum size of a manufactured home park shall be one acre. - 2.
-The number of units allowed in the manufactured home park shall be subject to the density requirements of the underlying zone after area used for public and private streets, -access drives and any other areas that may be deducted pursuant to the definition of net developable area in OCMC 17.04.810 has been deducted. - 3.
-Except for accessory structures, aA minimum setback of fifteen feet is required around the outer boundary of the manufactured home park.
+The number of units allowed in the manufactured home park shall be subject to the density requirements of the underlying zone after area used for public and private streets, access drives and any other areas that may be deducted pursuant to the definition of net developable area in OCMC 17.04.810 has been deducted. - 3.
+Except for accessory structures, a minimum setback of fifteen feet is required around the outer boundary of the manufactured home park.
 Exterior boundaries of the park shall be screened to a height of six feet by a sight-obscuring solid wall, fence, or evergreen or other suitable hedge planting, exclusive of required openings, except where height is limited pursuant to OCMC 17.54.100.
 Chain link fences are prohibited unless screened with vegetation. - 4.
-Each manufactured home or accessory structure shall maintain a minimum sixten-foot setback from the private street and the nearest point of the unit or accessory structure.
-If the manufactured dwelling space is on the side of a private street bounded by a sidewalk, the unit or accessory structure shall be set back ten feet from the sidewalk.
-Each unit or accessory structure shall be separated from any unit or accessory structure on an adjacent space by a minimum of fifteen feetanother manufactured home.
+Each manufactured home shall maintain a minimum six-foot setback from another manufactured home.
 Accessory structures are not subject to minimum setbacks or location requirements, except they shall be setback a minimum of five feet from the outer boundary.